The Cut-and-Play Algorithm: Computing Nash Equilibria via Outer Approximations: Algorithmic Scheme

-Equation \cref{eq:convexification:1} holds because the \gls{SG} is in linear form, and \cref{eq:convexification:2} holds because of the linearity of the expectations.
-Equation \cref{eq:convexification:3} holds because $\hat{\sigma}^{i}$ and $\hat{\sigma}^{k}$ are independent probability distributions of two distinct players $i$ and $k$; thus, the expectation of the product of the random variables following such distributions is equivalent to the product of the expectations of the random variables.
+Equation \cref{eq:convexification:1} holds because the \gls{SG} is in linear form (see \cref{rem:linearForm}), and \cref{eq:convexification:2} holds because of the linearity of the expectations.
+Equation \cref{eq:convexification:3} holds because $\hat{\sigma}^{i}$ and $\hat{\sigma}^{k}$ are independent probability distributions of two distinct players $i$ and $k$, and the expectation of the product is the product of the expectations of the random variables.
 Equation \cref{eq:convexification:4} holds due to the linearity of $h^i_{j k}$, and Equation~\cref{eq:convexification:5} holds by the definition of $\bar{x}^i$.
-Equations \cref{eq:convexification:1,eq:convexification:2,eq:convexification:3,eq:convexification:4,eq:convexification:5} show we can always construct a \gls{PNE} of $\bar G$ for any \gls{MNE} of $G$.
-The same reasoning holds in reverse order, proving that we can also construct an \gls{MNE} of $G$ given a \gls{PNE} of $\bar G$. \iftoggle{ARXIV}{\end{proof}}{\halmos\endproof}
+Thus, for any \gls{MNE} of $G$, a \gls{PNE} of $\bar G$ exists.